akmur/alex-11ty/posts/2019-03-14-top-10-packages-served-by-jsdelivr.md

 7. JS Cookie.
 The cookie monster.
 8. hls.js is used to do media streaming.
 Wow, never heard of it, such ignorance.
 9. [Vanilla lazyload][3], because images are getting heavier and heavier and performance matter, I think.
 10. [Prebid universal creative][4].
 What?
-Prebid what? &#8220;A javascript api to render multiple formats.&#8221; Ok.
+Prebid what?
+"A javascript api to render multiple formats."
+Ok.
 I suppose I'll know when I need it.

-- - \*If you would liker to discuss this post, you can do so on Linkedin:
+If you would liker to discuss this post, you can do so on Linkedin:

+&nbsp;

 <blockquote class="blockquote__linkedin data-lang=" style="border-color: #1D77B5;">
   <p dir="ltr" lang="en">